apache/fluo/docs/applications.md

 3. Build a jar containing these classes and include this jar in the `lib/` directory of your Fluo application.
-4. Configure your Fluo instance to use this observer provider by modifying the Observer section of [fluo.properties].
+4. Configure your Fluo instance to use this observer provider by modifying the Application section of [fluo-app.properties].
 5. Initialize Fluo.
 During initialization Fluo will obtain the observed columns from the ObserverProvider and persist the columns in Zookeeper.
 These columns persisted in Zookeeper are used by transactions to know when to trigger observers.